 My name is Michael Clavell and I have a great passion for games, but it doesn't lie in just playing them.
 The who and how behind them is what really gets me excited.

-I've mainly worked in C# with the Unity and Monogame engines, but I also have experience using Lua and Java.
-Recently I started to learn C++ to go along with my current knowledge of Unreal Engine 4.
+I've worked in C# with the Unity and Monogame engines, as well as C++ with Unreal Engine 4 and other custom engines.
+I also have experience using Lua and Java.

 WARNING!
 INCOMPATIBLE GENRES: VR and Your Living Room.

 Welcome to the virtual world of VRn’t, where the lines between the real and the fantastic are blurred, if only slightly.
 You control a humble gamer with a heart of gold and an expensive VR rig.
 Help him defeat ninjas in the digital dojo, and PLEASE mind the furniture.

 Ranked #17 in Humor out of 2000+ entries, this game was created for Ludum Dare 41's theme of "combine 2 incompatible genres", this 2D brawler has you split your attention between two realities.
 Defend yourself from endless waves of bloodthirsty ninjas while also trying to keep your living room intact (or not!).